kee-reel/LATEST/README.md

 # Requests

+API responds with error codes that ould be found in [web/api/errors.go](/web/api/errors.go)

 If you know what Swagger is -- you can check specs for all requests in [swagger.json](/web/docs/swagger.json).

 If you don't -- check out hosted Swagger docs [here](https://kee-reel.com/cyber-api/).